 By Matt Stefano

-On Wednesday night, two Soos from two different countries came together to square off in game 7 of the NOJHL’s West Division semifinal series at the John Rhodes.
+On Wednesday night, two Soos from two different sides of the border came together to square off in game 7 of the NOJHL West Division semifinal series at the John Rhodes.

-The Thunderbirds, who trailed 3-1 in the series, also came back with three straight wins.
+The Thunderbirds, who trailed 3-games-to-1 in the series, also came back with three straight wins.

 “We just came back with a lot of character,” said Thunderbirds head coach John Parco.
 “This group is determined and they wanted to keep playing hockey.
 Working hard to play hockey this year was just too early to stop.”